-Russian and East European Studies certificate is an interdisciplinary credential that combines foreign language training and multidisciplinary area studies courses.
+Russian, East European & Eurasian Studies certificate is an interdisciplinary credential that combines foreign language training and multidisciplinary area studies courses.
 Through this stimulating program, students develop a broad understanding of the historical and cultural processes shaping states and societies in Eastern Europe, Russia, and Eurasia.
 Additional benefits include: enhanced career opportunities, specialized advising, access to scholarships and study abroad opportunities.

-The Capstone Course in Russian & East European Studies
+The Capstone Course in Russian, East European & Eurasian Studies

-This course is designed as a capstone of the multidisciplinary knowledge that you have accumulated in pursuing a certificate in Russian and East European Studies.
+This course is designed as a capstone of the multidisciplinary knowledge that you have accumulated in pursuing a certificate in Russian, East European and Eurasian Studies.
 The objective is to provide you with the opportunity to draw on and synthesize all of the skills and knowledge gained in the various courses and seminars that you have taken up until this point, and apply them to a topic of particular interest to you.
-The course will culminate in an analytical/research paper on a topic in Russian and East European Studies to be chosen by each individual student.
+The course will culminate in an analytical/research paper on a topic in Russian, East European and Eurasian Studies to be chosen by each individual student.
 The paper will draw on methodologies and literature from multiple disciplines, especially political science and anthropology.

-During the first half of the course, readings will be focused on research methodologies, and class time will be devoted to discussion about varying approaches to research in Russia and Eastern Europe.
+During the first half of the course, readings will be focused on research methodologies, and class time will be devoted to discussion about varying approaches to research in Russia, Eastern Europe and Eurasia.
 Students will simultaneously define their own topics for research, identify source material, and begin data collection/proposal development.

 During the second half of the course, students will complete a research paper, drawing on sources from multiple disciplines and employing a range of methodological techniques in the social sciences and humanities.
 Class time will largely be dedicated to working on research papers, including one-on-one or small group consultation with the instructors.

-This is an interdisciplinary, research-based degree offered by the University Honors College in collaboration with REES.
+This is an interdisciplinary, research-based degree offered by the University Honors College in collaboration with REEES.
 Although requirements for this degree are rigorous, the personal, academic, and professional benefits are enormous.

 New Course Offerings: Water in Central Asia